WONCA Working Party: Mental Health

 Professor of General Practice and Primary Health Care, Director of the Clinic of Social and Family Medicine, School of Medicine, University of Crete, Greece

-Christos Lionis serves currently the Clinic of Social and Family Medicine (CSFM) at the Faculty of Medicine, University of Crete as Professor of General Practice and Primary Health Care and Director.
+Christos Lionis is a medical doctor and Professor with a strong interest in primary care and public health education, practice, and research.
+Christos has served the Clinic of Social and Family Medicine (CSFM) at the School of Medicine, University of Crete since 1995 (March) as a Professor of General Practice and Primary Health Care and CFSM Director until August 2022.

 Co-Convenor or other office bearers